pkp/ojs/docs/UPGRADE.md

 	OJS installation:

 		- config.inc.php
-		- public/
+		- public
-		- Your uploaded files directory ("files_dir" in config.inc.php), if it resides within your OJS directory

-- Synchronize new changes from config.TEMPLATE.inc.php to config.inc.php
-- Replace the current OJS directory with the new OJS directory, moving the old one to a safe location as a backup
+- Move the old OJS installation directory to a safe location and move the new one into its place
 - Be sure to review the Configuration Changes section of the release notes in docs/release-notes/README-(version) for all versions between your original version and the new version.
 You may need to manually add